-- First, add the oil to the water and bring it to a boil.
+- First, add the teaspoon of oil to the water and bring it to a rolling boil.
 Once the water starts to boil, turn off the flame.

 - Steam the idiyappam for about 5 mins, until cooked through.
 Let the idiyapam to cool down a bit, before gently removing from the steamer plate and transferring to a serving plate.